NazrinUFO/VrcLovenseConnect/README.md

 The setup is not very different from "Proximity" mode.
 Just change these settings:

 - The Contact Receiver must have the Receiver Type set as "Constant".
-~~- Instead of a float, add a boolean in your avatar's Expression Parameters, default to "false" and no saving.~~ Not required since build 1188.
+- ~~Instead of a float, add a boolean in your avatar's Expression Parameters, default to "false" and no saving.~~ Not required since build 1188.

 ## Dynamic Penetration System
 ### Contacts Setup